 You can stop the winding up of your company if you have the means to settle the petitioning creditor.
-It is strongly advised that you appoint an Insolvency Practitioner (IP) to handle this on your behalf.
+However, it is strongly advised that you appoint an Insolvency Practitioner (IP) to handle this on your behalf.

-Be very careful about the transfer of any assets once a winding-up petition has been issued to your company, as a liquidator can recover said assets if a winding-up order is later obtained.
+Be very careful about transferring any assets once a winding-up petition has been issued to your company, as a liquidator can recover said assets if a winding-up order is later obtained.

-An insolvency firm such as Future Strategy will negotiate with creditors on your behalf, and a quick arrangement should be made with the creditor issuing the petition if the company is able to repay the debt within a reasonable timeframe.
+An insolvency firm such as Future Strategy will negotiate with creditors on your behalf.
+A quick arrangement should be made with the creditor issuing the petition if the company can repay the debt within a reasonable timeframe.

 - Dispute the debt

-However, this can only happen if you truly believe the petition is wrong and you must have evidence to back up these claims.
+However, this can only happen if you genuinely believe the petition is wrong, and you must have evidence to back up these claims.
 You would also require assistance from a licensed IP.

 - Enter administration

 Pre-pack or traditional administration will halt all legal action against a company.
-This will also stop creditors from winding up the company and gives you time to explore your options.
+This will also stop creditors from winding up the company and give you time to explore your options.

 - Implement a Company Voluntary Arrangement (CVA)

-A CVA is a legally binding contract between an insolvent company (one that is unable to pay off debts) and its creditors, to pay off their debt, in part and over a fixed term.
-When this happens, each party must abide and 75% of creditors are required to agree to terms.
+A CVA is a legally binding contract between an insolvent company (one that cannot pay off debts) and its creditors to pay off their debt, in part and over a fixed term.
+When this happens, each party must abide, and 75% of creditors are required to agree to terms.